yutaf/diet/README.md

 # diet

-Delete files in *target* directroy which names do not exist in *reference* directry.
+Delete files in *target* directory which names do not exist in *reference* directory.

 ## Sample